Tesla, Inc. Race Discrimination and Harassment Class Action Lawsuit

 Background

 Plaintiff Marcus Vaughn began working at Tesla’s Fremont factory on April 23, 2017 as a General Assembly Production Associate.
 Shortly thereafter, employees and supervisors began harassing him routinely on the basis of his race, and using derogatory language, including the "N-word," to refer to him.
 On July 21, 2017, Mr. Vaughn complained in writing to Human Resources and CEO Elon Musk about the hostile work environment.
 Tesla did not stop the unlawful conduct.
 Instead, Tesla terminated Mr. Vaughn on October 31, 2017 for “not having a positive attitude.”
-Plaintiffs McCaleb and Chatman had similar experiences, with Tesla failing to address the race harassment at the factory.
+Plaintiffs McCaleb, Chatman, Hendrix, and Parker had similar experiences, with Tesla failing to address the race harassment at the factory.

 On May 17, 2024, the Alameda Superior Court certified the case as a class action.
 The court noted that “[t]he approximately 500 declarations in support of and in opposition to this motion suggest that over a period of approximately eight years Tesla workers in the Fremont factory heard the n-word and otherwise experienced conditions that might reasonably be characterized as race harassment.”